Cheapest car insurance in Mississippi for a bad driving record

 Cheapest car insurance in Mississippi by city

-Ecru has the cheapest car insurance rates in Mississippi, averaging $2,844.
-However, the most expensive city is Natchez, with average insurance rates of $3,636.
+Ecru has the cheapest car insurance rates in Mississippi at $2,844 per year.
+But the most expensive city is Natchez with rates of $3,636 per year.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver